 Blackmore Borley helps with a range of business insurance and offers a jargon free service that is uniquely tailored to each individual business.

 10. What else should I know about insuring my business?

 Don’t rush your research when looking for suitable insurance.
-The world of business insurance can be stuffed with jargon, but we hope that we have cleared much of the confusion.
+The world of business insurance can be stuffed with jargon, but we hope that our advice and easy-to-understand policy options have cleared much of the confusion.

 If you are using a broker, you should expect them to discuss the options with you and address any remaining questions you might have.
 Or, if you’re buying directly online, just consider that insurance policies can differ in their boundaries and conditions, so always read the small print.